Say hello to the Microlonino 2.0, the adorable EV that wants to bring bubble cars back. And it’s coming to Europe very soon.

-In this spirit, let’s meet the Microlino 2.0, designed for the urbanites who might want a mini city-vehicle without the hustle of finding (or paying for) a large parking space.
-And for the suckers for cuteness as well.
+Small and compact, it’s designed for the urbanites who might want a mini city-vehicle without the hustle of finding (or paying for) a large parking space.

 Unlike the Isetta, the Microlino 2.0 is powered by electricity.
 It will come in three models with different battery size and capability: Urban (6kWh battery), Dolce (10.5kWh), and Competizione (14kWh).
 These three versions will serve projected ranges of 95km, 175km, and 230km, respectively.